fmang/oshu/docs/index.md

 used about everywhere in the code.
 It's an implicit dependency of all the modules.

-The \ref audio module handles everything audio-related from audio file loading down to the actual output to the sound device.
-It is self-contained.
-In particular, it has no relation to the beatmap whatsoever.

 The \ref beatmap module handles the complete loading and parsing of the beatmap files.
 It is self-contained.
-In particular, it is not going to load anything audio or graphical
+In particular, it is not going to load anything audio or graphical.
+Since the beatmap is central to the game, most modules depend on it for one of the structure it defines.

+The \ref audio module handles everything audio-related from audio file loading down to the actual output to the sound device.

-The \ref graphics module handles the window creation and the drawing of the game elements.
-It is able to browse a beatmap object to draw its elements on the screen.
+The \ref graphics module handles the window creation and provides accelerated drawing primitives.
+It is not directly related to the game, but uses the geometric types defined by the beatmap module.

+The \ref ui module provides user interface elements as widgets.
+Widgets are the basic block for a composable user interface.

 The \ref game module joins every module together and runs the main event loop of the game.
 It watches the audio and the user's keyboard and mouse events to manipulate the beatmap state, then schedules the drawing of the window.
+It is agnostic to the game mode.

 The \ref osu module implements the osu!standard game mode.
-It extends the game module, while the game module only briefly refers to it.
+It extends the game module, while the game module only briefly refers to it to dispatch events.

-The *main* module is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game module.
+The *main* module \ref oshu.c is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game module.

 Error handling